soos3d/chainstack-cli-tool/examples/create-network/README.md

-# Creating a new Ethereum network with an initial full node:
+# Creating a new Ethereum network

 ---